 – Development of practical skills and/or effective coping strategies

 – Increased knowledge of available support within CanTeen and in the broader community

 – Increased knowledge of how/confidence to access these supports

 We hold peer events in our main centres and regions across the country.
 Our Youth Workers (YWs) and Psychosocial Support Workers (PSWs) travel to regions within their hubs (hubs refer to our three geographical regions) to run these events, meet one-to-one with rangatahi and connect with stakeholders.

 – Central Hub (Wellington to Taranaki and Hawkes Bay)

 – South Hub (South Island)

 We also have a comprehensive programme of online events including recreational events, casual drop-ins and psychosocial events and therapy groups run by PSWs.
 Camps are held throughout the year and range from recreational to therapeutic.

-Youth leadership is central to who we are, what we do and how we do it.
-Rangatahi sign up each year if they want to participate in our leadership programmes, roles and activities.
-Each region has a leadership group that meets regularly in-person and via Zoom to work together on peer support activities, raising support for CanTeen and sharing ideas and feedback on a range of topics.
+Youth leadership is central to who we are, what we do, and how we do it.
+Rangatahi can sign up each year if they want to participate in our leadership programmes, roles, and activities.
+Each hub has a leadership group that meets regularly, in-person and via Zoom, to work together on peer support activities, raising support for CanTeen, and sharing ideas and feedback on a range of topics.
 A National Leadership Camp is held at the beginning of each year to come together as a group.

-Leaders act as ambassadors for CanTeen, advise on CanTeen services, help to run events and programmes and can apply to become Board Directors.
+Leaders act as ambassadors, advise on services, help to run events and programmes, and can apply to become Board Directors.